 2025 Dodge Charger Report

-Dodge Charger Sixpack H.O. sits at the top of the internal combustion food chain, powered by Stellantis’ 3.0-liter twin-turbo Hurricane straight-six engine, producing 550 horsepower.
-There is also a Sixpack Special Order. version rated at 420 horsepower.
+Dodge Charger Sixpack HO sits at the top of the internal combustion fooH.O.ain.
+It is powered by Stellantis’ 3.0-liter twin-turbo Hurricane straight-six engine, which produces 550 horsepower.
+There is also a Sixpack Special Order version rated at 420 horsepower.

 “The Hurricane engine-powered Dodge Charger Sixpack models will provide the Brotherhood of Muscle with a fuel option that produces better horsepower and torque than existing 5.7- and 6.4-liter HEMI engines,” Tim Kuniskis, the company’s CEO, told Automotive News.